-Please refer to the MySQL Enterprise Backup version history in Appendix D, MySQL Enterprise Backup Change History for a list of fixed mysqlbackup bugs.
+Please refer to the MySQL Enterprise Backup version history in Appendix D, MySQL Enterprise Backup Release Notes for a list of fixed mysqlbackup bugs.

-A.1 Limitations of mysqlbackup Command
+A.1 Limitations of MySQL Enterprise Backup

 - The group commit feature in MySQL 5.6 and higher changes the frequency of flush operations for the InnoDB redo log, which could affect the point in time associated with the backup data from InnoDB tables.
-See Section B.2, "Compatibility Notes for MySQL Versions" for details. - When restoring an individual InnoDB table, as described in Section 5.4, "Backing Up and Restoring a Single .ibd File", the table must not have been dropped or truncated in the MySQL server after the backup.
-Dropping or truncating an InnoDB table changes its internal table ID, and when the table is re-created the ID will not match the table ID from the backup data. - In Linux, Unix, and OS X systems, the mysqlbackup command does not record file ownership or permissions of the files that are backed up.
+See Section B.3, "Compatibility Notes for MySQL Versions" for details. - For MySQL 5.5 and earlier, when restoring an individual InnoDB table, as described in Section 5.4, "Backing Up and Restoring a Single .ibd File", the table must not have been dropped or truncated in the MySQL server after the backup.
+Dropping or truncating an InnoDB table changes its internal table ID, and when the table is re-created the ID will not match the table ID from the backup data.
+This restriction does not apply to MySQL 5.6 and later, as long as the restoration is made from one Generally Available (GA) version to another in the same series of MySQL servers. - In Linux, Unix, and OS X systems, the mysqlbackup command does not record file ownership or permissions of the files that are backed up.
 Upon restore, these files might have different ownership, for example being owned by root rather than mysql.
 They might also have different read/write permissions, for example being readable by anyone rather than just the file owner.
 When planning your backup strategy, survey the files in the MySQL data directory to ensure they have consistent owner and permission settings.
 When executing a restore operation, use an appropriate combination of su, umask, chown, and chmod on the restored files to set up the same owners and privileges as on the original files. - In some cases, backups of non-transactional tables such as MyISAM tables could contain additional uncommitted data.
 If autocommit is turned off, and both InnoDB tables and non-transactional tables are modified within the same transaction, data can be written to the non-transactional table before the binlog position is updated.
 The binlog position is updated when the transaction is committed, but the non-transactional data is written immediately.
 If the backup occurs while such a transaction is open, the backup data contains the updates made to the non-transactional table. - If the mysqlbackup process is interrupted, such as by a Unix kill -9 command, a FLUSH TABLES WITH READ LOCK operation might remain running.
 In this case, use the KILL QUERY statement from the mysql command line to kill the FLUSH TABLES WITH READ LOCK statement.
 This issue is more likely to occur if the FLUSH TABLES operation is stalled by a long-running query or transaction.
 Refer to Chapter 4, mysqlbackup Command Reference for guidelines about backup timing and performance. - Do not run the DDL operations ALTER TABLE, TRUNCATE TABLE, OPTIMIZE TABLE, REPAIR TABLE, or RESTORE TABLE while a backup operation is going on.
 The resulting backup might be corrupted.